heroku/heroku-builds/README.md

 For the latest build output on an app, use either of the following:

-    heroku builds:output -a example-app
+    heroku builds:output -a zdbhapp
-    heroku builds:output current -a example-app
+    heroku builds:output current -a zdbhapp

 To view the output for a specific build:

-    heroku builds -a example-app # take note of the build ID you'd want to display heroku builds:output <id> -a example-app
+    heroku builds -a example-app # take note of the build ID you'd want to display heroku builds:output <id> -a zdbhapp

 ### Purge build cache

-    heroku builds:cache:purge -a example-app
+    heroku builds:cache:purge -a zdbhapp

 Clears the build cache, used by buildpacks to store information across builds

 ### Cancel build

-    heroku builds -a example-app # take note of the build ID you'd want to display heroku builds:cancel <id> -a example-app
+    heroku builds -a zdbhapp # take note of the build ID you'd want to display heroku builds:cancel <id> -a zdbhapp

 Cancels the build for build <id>